The Bang Calculus Revisited: Capturing Call-by-Name and Call-by-Value

-Remark that we use CBN and CBV formulations based on distinguished multiplicative (\cf $\dBeta$) and exponential (\cf $\sTerm$ and $\sVal$) rules, inheriting the nature of cut elimination rules in LL.
-Moreover, CBN is to be understood as \emph{head} CBN reduction~\cite{Barendregt84}, \ie reduction does not take place in arguments of applications, while CBV corresponds to \emph{open} CBV reduction~\cite{AccattoliP12,AccattoliG16}, \ie reduction does not take place inside abstractions.
+Observe that we use CBN and CBV formulations based on distinguished multiplicative (\cf $\dBeta$) and exponential (\cf $\sTerm$ and $\sVal$) rules, inheriting the nature of cut elimination rules in LL.
+Moreover, CBN is to be understood as \emph{head} CBN reduction~\cite{Barendregt84}, \ie reduction does not take place in arguments of applications (and in the present case in arguments of substitutions as well) while CBV corresponds to \emph{open} CBV reduction~\cite{AccattoliP12,AccattoliG16}, \ie reduction does not take place inside abstractions.